machinekoder/pickit-docs/docs/quick-start/your-first-detection.rst

 -  Go to the Build ROI box section and press Around QR markers.
 This button is only enabled if all three region-of-interest amrkers are visible.
    Wait until the blue box is updated.
--  In section Fine-tune ROI box, set Z min to 10mm and Z max to 150mm.
+-  In section Fine-tune ROI box, set Z min to 10 mm and Z max to 150 mm.
 -  Press the Save button on top of the Setup tab.

 .. image:: /assets/images/First-steps/Empty-roi.png